"Yes! That's what I have: a high need baby! This is great! I'm not alone in this world!"

 So 'going to bed' at midnight (if you could call it that) wasn't a relief at all.
 Rather, I remember thinking: 'Oh no, it's night again!'
 Somehow high need baby life was easier during the day because struggling to stay awake seemed less exhausting than trying to wake up.

-In other words, the 'switch off' button is very difficult to find - a high need baby needs a parent to find the 'switching off button' as a high need baby cannot do it by him- or herself.
+In other words, the 'switch off' button is very difficult to find - such a baby needs a parent to find the 'switching off button' as the baby cannot do it by him- or herself.

 Also, a high need baby is more prone to waking up between the different sleep stages than other babies - hence the obligatory tiptoeing.
 Fortunately as a babies grow older, their sleep patterns mature (we feel it in the sense that they sleep better) but a high need baby's sleep system takes longer to 'mature'.

-First of all, having a high need baby was a mental exercise more than anything.
+First of all, having a baby with high needs was a mental exercise more than anything.
 I tried to put all expectations of how I thought things should be in the trash can.

 The general guidelines in parenting books were completely useless because my reality was different and my baby unique.